i6y/BattleBots_Java/README.md

         - **As a double:** `this.base_speed`
         - **As an integer:** `this.scrap`
           > Note: it is best to set scrap as 0, so your bot's power is all immediately usable.
 Scrap builds up by sacrificing/"scrapping" a number of points of a specified stat.
 You can then use that scrap to super upgrade other stats past their normal limits.
- - Now, go to `arena.java` and change `bot1` or `bot2` with your bot, as an object of type BattleBot, et voilà!
-Now, your bot will be in the match.
-Cool, right?
-Like training a chicken then sending it out to fight!

 <details>
 <summary><ins>ExampleBot.java</ins></summary>